krman009/Github-Flavoured-Markdown/README.md

 ```
 Remember `<h1>` and `<h2>` gets `border-bottom` automatically.

-And all Heading assigned with the `unique-id`.
+And all Heading assigned with `unique-id`.

-also works
+This also works for Heading 1 and Heading 2..

 ```
 Heading 1